armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-10.md

 ## Improvements

 Added support for reading values in a map (in config files) when they are not specified as string values.
-You no longer have to enclose the map values in quotes.
+You no longer have to enclose the map values in quotes although you still can.

 Previously, when you added permissions to the Agent like the following: